matt-ketk/math-maker/README.md

 # math-maker
 This is for making simple math worksheets.
-Inspired by a mom in need of homeworkfor her child lol
+Inspired by a mom in need of homework for her child lol